Oka Crisis: Intervention by the armed forces

-While the Warriors at Kahnawáːke had reached an agreement with government officials and had begun dismantling their barricades, Kanehsatàːke was now more vulnerable and isolated.
-Though the land dispute which had led to the crisis was resolved in principle, since the federal government had secured the purchase of the land from the developers and the town of Oka, it had yet to transfer the land title into Mohawk hands.
-Furthermore, the protesters at Kanehsatàːke were still waiting on safety guarantees for themselves and their allies before risking giving up their last bargaining chips.
+While the Warriors at Kahnawáːke had reached an agreement with government officials and had begun dismantling their barricades, Kanehsatà:ke was now more vulnerable and isolated.
+Though the land dispute which had led to the crisis was resolved in principle, since the federal government had secured the purchase of the land from the developers and the town of Oka, it had yet to transfer the land title into Kanien’kehá:ka hands.
+Furthermore, the protesters at Kanehsatà:ke were still waiting on safety guarantees for themselves and their allies before risking giving up their last bargaining chips.
 Nonetheless, Bourassa announced that negotiations were over and demanded that international observers leave.
 They reluctantly submitted to his request, and were replaced by local church and human rights observers.
 Multiple parallel and sometimes secret talks were held, unbeknownst to many of the parties involved.
-With the bridge no longer occupied and Kahnawáːke essentially neutralized, the armed forces entered Kanehsatàːke on September 1.
+With the bridge no longer occupied and Kahnawáːke essentially neutralized, the armed forces entered Kanehsatà:ke on September 1.
 They dismantled the last barricade on Highway 344 on September 2.
 The next day, only 24 Warriors were left defending a territory of only a few hundred meters and were surrounded by ravines, the lake, over 400 soldiers with machine guns, armoured vehicles and helicopters.
 They were sheltered in a treatment centre, at the top of a hill, with dormitories, a kitchen, food reserves, and communication equipment.
 What followed was the last leg of a prolonged siege.

 By September 6, the Mercier Bridge was functional again.
 Journalists were forbidden from approaching the Warrior stronghold and the armed forces cut all cellphone service to the treatment centre.
 Anyone who left the compound was arrested, including legal counsel Stanley Cohen.